wallarm/product-documentation/docs/latest/user-guides/nodes/cdn-node.md

 ## Creating a node

-To create the CDN node, please follow the [instructions].
+To create the CDN node, please follow the [instructions](../../waf-installation/cdn-node.md)..

 ## Viewing details of a node